-You love entertainment but you can’t serve God and entertainment as a Christian committed to following Jesus.
+You love entertainment—but if you want to serve God, you can’t serve both him and entertainment as a Christian committed to following Jesus.

 On-demand streaming, live television, video-sharing websites and social media are all at your fingertips.
 Your ability to access entertainment swiftly and effortlessly has encroached on every aspect of your life.
 Research recently revealed that you’re tempted to check Facebook every 31 seconds.

 Are your friends boring you with dull conversation?
 Grab your iPhone.
 Is your wife annoying you?
 Turn on your television.
 Is your professor uninteresting?
 Sign into Facebook.
 Entertainment is your means of escape from the inconveniences of life into a comfortable world of fantasy.
 And your means of escape has made you a slave.

 If I’m honest, I’ve had an unbridled love for frivolous entertainment—over the years I’ve used it primarily as a means of escape.
 Entertainment was used to distract me from the guilt of sin, friction in relationships or anxiety about work.
 It became what daily prayer and Bible reading should have been—a safe haven to retreat for rest and comfort.

 I failed to recognize that my never-ending pursuit to be entertained had turned me into a slave.
 My love for my new master was subtly causing contempt toward God and reticence in my duty to serve God and delight in him.

 A Tale of Two Masters to Learn How to Serve God Fully